cggh/panoptes/documentation/deployment.rst

 	./scripts/run.sh 0.0.0.0:8000

 Note that you will need internet access even if you run Panoptes locally due to google-hosted mapping tools.
-See section :doc:`datasets` for more information on how to populate the Panoptes instance with data.

 Deployment on Apache2
 ---------------------